Is It Time For Self-Care? 6 Questions To Ask Yourself Right Now.

 Nurses obviously don’t go into nursing for the glamorous outfits, the sexy shoes, the high pay, the incredible benefits, and the easy hours.
 We might guess that the majority of people who pursue a nursing career want to give back and be a beacon of hope and compassion to others.

 Nurses are by and large giving people, and their careers are built around doing for others.
-Whether they work in hospice, med/surg, home health, school nursing, or the ICU, clinical nursing work is about the nurse-patient connection and the natural give and take of relationship.
+Whether they work in hospice, med/surg, ICU, clinical nursing work is about the nurse-patient connection and the natural give and take of a relationship.

 For those nurses involved in research or other non-clinical work, service may simply come in a different form, but it’s still about making a positive contribution.